Li-Heng-LH/JavaProfessionalWorkOut/generics-and-collections/README.md

   * Behind the scenes, the compiler replaces all references to T with Object.
   * So, after the code compiles, the generics are actually just Object types.
   * This means there is only one class file.
-  * This process of removing the generics syntax from your code is referred to as type erasure.
+  * **This process of removing the generics syntax from your code is referred to as type erasure**.
   * The compiler adds the relevant casts if needed.

 &nbsp;